Dr Aviva Guttmann

 Profile

 Dr Aviva Guttmann is Lecturer in Strategy and Intelligence.
 Before joining Aberystwyth, she was a Research Associate at King’s College London (KCL) in King’s Intelligence and Security Group and a Marie Curie Senior Research Fellow at the Center for War Studies at Southern Denmark University (Project: LINSEC).
 Aviva is the founder and chair of the Women’s Intelligence Network (WIN), which connects and promotes women scholars and practitioners in the field of intelligence studies.
 Her research focuses on the international relations of intelligence agencies, covert action, and counterterrorism in Europe and the Middle East during and after the Cold War.
-She has published a monograph on The Origins of International Counterterrorism (2018), is currently co-editing a book on strategic surprise and estimative intelligence, and contributed six articles in three languages to refereed academic journals of history, intelligence, international and strategic studies.
-She is teaching on topics of intelligence, strategy, and international security.
+She is the author of the recently published Operation Wrath of God (Cambridge, 2025)

 Teaching